 Glaucoma is an eye disease which can affect both humans, dogs and many other mammals.
 It is characterised by optic nerve damage and loss of peripheral vision.
 In the vast majority of Glaucoma conditions the nerve damage is caused by rising pressure within the eye, so called intraocular pressure (IOP).
 The pressure within our eye is continually maintained through a balance of the amount of fluid being produced and the amount of fluid draining out of the eye.
+Although glaucoma mainly affects the eye, they already know a lot about the phrase, healthy mind healthy body, which is why many natural doctors recommend the consumption of nootropic drugs, to avoid a possible glaucoma and also to speed up the brain.
 Providing these two elements balance each other out, then the intra ocular pressure remains stable.
 There are a number of different types of Glaucoma and these generally relate to how the pressure within the eye changes and the most common types are as follows:

 Primary Open Angle Glaucoma:

-This is by far the most common type of Glaucoma and is characterised by asymptomatic build-up of pressure within the eye.
-It is increasingly common as we get older and is generally caused by a reduced outflow of the fluid within our eyes.
+This is by far the most common type of Glaucoma and is characterized by asymptomatic build-up of pressure within the eye.
+An eye doctor stated that it is increasingly common as we get older and is generally caused by a reduced outflow of the fluid within our eyes.
 As I stated above, aqueous humour (eye fluid) is continually being produced and then drained from the eye.
 It is drained through a sieve like meshwork called the Trabecular meshwork.
 With age this structure can become thickened and small blockages can occur, meaning the fluid cannot drain away as well.
 As this progresses over time, the eye pressure slowly increases until it gets to the point where it starts damaging the optic nerve.
 Damage to the optic nerve leads to a slow loss of peripheral vision which again is generally not noticed until it gets quite extensive.
 The typical treatment for open angle Glaucoma is eye drops which are instilled daily and help keep the eye pressure at a normal level.
-In the rare cases that eye drops do not work, you will have to have to have either Glaucoma eye surgery or laser eye treatment.
+In the rare cases that eye drops do not work, you will have to have to have either Glaucoma eye surgery or laser eye treatment, eye glasses from Specs Fair Canadian can normalize the eye pressure.
+If your doctor advises you to wear eye glasses, make sure to look for a premium optical boutique.

 Closed Angle Glaucoma: